pesuyn/AR-APP/README.md

 - Sceneform (1.15.0)

 **Tools:**
--Phone or Tablets are running Android with front-facing camera.
+- Phone or Tablets are running Android with front-facing camera.

 ## Status of the Project
 **Accomplishment**